xpsi-group/xpsi/docs/source/HPC_systems.rst

    python setup.py install
    mpiexec -n 4 python demo/helloworld.py

-Let's then install MultiNest and PyMultiNest:
+Let's then install MultiNest and PyMultiNest (and checkout a version that is known to be Python 2.7 compatible):

 .. code-block:: bash